 Selecting an update interval for different items

 We have to think about performance, as the more data we have, the more performance issues will arise and the more powerful hardware we’ll have to buy.

 If the data grabbed from a host is constantly changing, it makes sense to collect the data every 10 or 100 milliseconds, for instance.
 This means that we have to process this changing data with the triggers, store it in the database, visualize it in the Latest data, as every time we receive a new value.

-There are values that does not have that trend to change very frequently, but without Throttling we would still collect a new value every milisecond and process it with all our triggers and internal processes, even if the value does not change over hours.
+There are values that do not have that trend to change very frequently, but without Throttling we would still collect a new value every millisecond and process it with all our triggers and internal processes, even if the value does not change over hours.

 The greatest way to solve this problem is through throttling.

 To illustrate it, in Configuration > Hosts, let’s create a ‘Throttling‘ host and add it to a group.

 Then we’ll create an item to work as a Zabbix sender item.